Skip to content

 Hepatitis C screeningIf your primary care doctor or other qualified health care provider orders it and you meet risk conditions.

 HIV screening.
-Yearly if you’re 15 to 65 or if you’re younger or older and are at increased risk for HIV, up to three times during pregnancy.
+Yearly if you’re 15 to 65 or if you’re younger or older and are at increased risk for HIV.
+HIV screenings can be scheduled up to three times during a pregnancy term.

 Lung cancer screening.
-Yearly for people ages 55-77 who are current smokers (or quit within the past 15 years) and averaged a pack of cigarettes a day for 20 years but have no lung cancer symptoms.
+Yearly for people ages 50 to 77 who are current smokers or have quit within the past 15 years and averaged a pack of cigarettes a day for 20 years but have no lung cancer symptoms.

 Obesity behavioral therapy.
 Dietary assessment and counseling to help you lose weight if your body mass index (BMI) is 30 or higher.